pesader/gnome-shell-extension-blocker/README.md

 ### Can I customize the denylist?

-Blocker does not provide, not plans to provide, that kind of customization.
+Blocker does not provide, nor plans to provide, that kind of customization.
 However, you can do that if you hBlock directly in the terminal, using `-A`, `-D`, and `-S` flags.
 Run `hblock --help` for more details.

 ### Where should I report problems?